lennart-kaminsky/spotify-dashboard/README.md

        SPOTIFY_REDIRECT_URI=http://localhost:3000/api/auth/callback/spotify
        ```
     - as [next auth secret](https://next-auth.js.org/configuration/options) you can use a random string
-    - you find your Spotidy Client ID and Client Secret under Spotify for Developers - Dashboard - Your app - Settings
+    - you find your Spotify Client ID and Client Secret under Spotify for Developers - Dashboard - Your app - Settings
 3. Install the app locally ( `npm i` )
 4. Run the development server ( `npm run dev` )
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.